 - On average, long-distance couples have 30-minute-long phone calls.

-General Long Distance Relationship Statistics
+General Long Distance Relationship Statistics for 2022

-And this doesn’t include the rest of the world, or the other 3.37 million people who are married but share a long-distance relationship.
+And this doesn’t include the rest of the world or the other 3.37 million people who are married but share a long-distance relationship.
 Even though this data might seem scary, it means that even happily married couples can end up in a long-distance relationship and still make it work.